If there is one thing guitar students of this era have in abundance, it is guitar exercises.

 In this lesson, I will not be giving you a lot of guitar exercises to practice.

 In fact, I’ll be giving you just one exercise, which I’ll then show you how to practice in-depth and squeeze all the benefits you can from it.

 Once you know how to practice guitar exercises at this level of depth, you can apply the same process to any exercise you find on the Internet or elsewhere.

 The following is the exercise we’re going to use as an example.
 Just take a look at it and listen to it for now.

-Then, below the exercise, you will find the layers you can apply to practicing it thoroughly.
+Then, below the exercise, you will find the layers you can apply to practice it thoroughly.

 Step one: Learn the exercise roughly